Skip to content

 • Ask for Documentation: If a Threat Assessment was conducted, you can request access to the relevant documents, which should detail any recommendations or plans developed, including whether an SSMP is in place.

-• Inquire About Meetings: If there have been meetings regarding your student’s behavior or safety, ask whether an SSMP was discussed or created during those meetings.
+Inquire About Meetings: If there have been meetings regarding your student’s behavior or safety, ask whether an SSMP was discussed or created during those meetings.

 Yes, you still need to provide the documentation if the SSMP was created within the last 24 months, even if it has been closed.
-This is important to ensure that any relevant information about your student’s past support and interventions is available for their ongoing educational needs.
+This is important to ensure that any relevant information about your student’s past support and interventions is available for his/her ongoing educational needs.

-We kindly ask that you upload any relevant documents related to your student's prior arrests, including police reports, charging affidavits, and any court-related criminal paperwork.
+Please upload any relevant documents related to your student's prior arrests, including police reports, charging affidavits, and any court-related criminal paperwork.
 These documents are essential for providing a comprehensive understanding of the situation and ensuring appropriate support for your student.

 We encourage you to contact your student’s previous school district, local law enforcement agencies (police or sheriff's office), probation officer, and/or the County Clerk of Courts, as applicable, to obtain documentation regarding your student’s prior arrests.
 These sources can provide the necessary records to ensure you have comprehensive information.